mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 This documents applies 4o6 DHCP in a scenario where legacy IPv4 clients are connected to 4o6 DHCP Relay Agent that performs the en- and decapsulation.
-This document does not change anything else in the 4o6 DHCP speacification and therefore the security consideration of {{RFC7341}} still apply.
+This document does not change anything else in the 4o6 DHCP specification and therefore the security consideration of {{RFC7341}} still apply.

 The legacy IPv4 client is not aware of this mechanism, however, even